What is Socrates/Erasmus

 The higher education section of SOCRATES II ("ERASMUS")

-the European Community Action Scheme for the Mobility of University Students
+continues and extends the European Community Action Scheme for the Mobility of

-(the "ERASMUS programme"), established in 1987.
-It is named after the
+University Students (the "ERASMUS programme"), established in 1987.
+It is named

-untiring adversary of dogmatic thought in all fields of human endeavour, Erasmus
+An untiring adversary of dogmatic thought in all fields of human endeavour,

 experience and insights which only such contacts with other countries could

-rapid changes in the means by which it is delivered and renewed, will require
+obsolete, and the rapid changes in the means by which it is delivered and

-the higher education sector to adopt new methods and commit itself
+renewed, will require the higher education sector to adopt new methods and

-to support the European activities of higher education institutions and to
+measures designed to support the European activities of higher education

-promote the mobility and exchange of their teaching staff and students.
+institutions and to promote the mobility and exchange of their teaching staff

 countries: the 15 Member States of the European Union; the three EEA countries